 There are also a few useful tricks you can use to give your dog some extra comfort whenever you’re not there.
 Some owners choose to leave an old t-shirt which smells like them with their dog, and this can give some comfort and reassurance that you’ll be coming back.

 You can also leave a radio on to provide some extra sound and distraction.
-Some dogs respond well to this, although for others it can make little difference, either way, it’s worth a try.
-However, some forms of radio and TV can cause audio fatigue for your dog – so be careful about the content you choose.
+Some dogs respond well to this tactic, although for others it can make little difference, but it’s worth a try.
+However, some forms of radio and TV can cause audio fatigue for your dog so be careful about the content you choose.
 Subscribing to a channel like Dog TV (which makes content specifically to relax dogs) can be a fantastic idea for a bored or lonely dog.